PatrykMCoder/PatrykMCoder/README.md

 - **Java/Kotlin**: Primary programming languages I use for Android development.
 - **Android SDK**: I utilize the tools and libraries available in the Android SDK to build modern applications.
+- **Swift**: Language I use for building iOS applications with SwiftUI.
 - **JavaScript(Web)**: I use JavaScript to create dynamic user interfaces and integrate with backend services.
 - **Git**: I manage code versions using the Git version control system.
-- **Android Studio**: The main integrated development environment (IDE) I use for developing Android apps.
+- **Android Studio**: My main IDE for developing I use for developing Android apps.
+- **Xcode**: My main IDE for developing iOS applications.

 ## 🚀 Projects